drapergem/draper/README.md

 ### Delegating Methods

-When your decorator calls `delegate_all`, any method called on the decorator not defined in the decorator itself will be delegated to the decorated source.
+When your decorator calls `delegate_all`, any method called on the decorator not defined in the decorator itself will be delegated to the decorated object.
 This is a very permissive interface.

 If you want to strictly control which methods are called within views, you can